Surveillance and target acquisition

 Surveillance and target acquisition (STA) is a military role assigned to units and/or their equipment.
 It involves watching an area to see what changes (surveillance) and then the acquisition of targets based on that information.

 Artillery STA

-The role of STA artillery is to locate, track, assess and where appropriate cue the attack of hostile artillery, mortars, units and formation.
+The role of STA units is to locate, track, assess and where appropriate cue the attack for friendly artillery units.

 It provides commanders with surveillance and targeting information across the battle space and is always linked by a robust command-and-control (C2) system to offensive support (OS) systems.